khjoen/perf-tester/README.md

 Test #9 took 5868 microseconds.
 Test #10 took 5868 microseconds.
 ```
+It is now clear that there are situations were perf-tester or similar tool are required to time the duration of some portion of code.

-Now lets scale these to a calibrated value using DR.
+Now lets scale these to a calibrated value using the calculated DR to get the final results for the DHT22 test.

 Result for version before proposed pull request: